-There are literally 100s of dining and nightlife options within blocks of Streeter Place, including alfresco cafés fronting the building’s drive-in court area.
+There are literally 100s of dining and nightlife options within blocks of Atwater, including alfresco cafés fronting the building’s drive-in court area.

-Immediately east of Streeter Place is a park that’s actually the roof of a parking garage.
+Immediately east of Atwater is a park that’s actually the roof of a parking garage.

 The building is two blocks from Navy Pier, Jane Addams Memorial Park, Ohio Street Beach and the Lakefront Trail.
 River Esplanade Park, home to Centennial Fountain, is a few blocks south of the building.